imagej/imagej.github.io/_pages/plugins/adjustable-watershed/adjustable-watershed.md

 # Adjustable Watershed

-*Watershed segmentation of the Euclidian Distance Map, similar to Process>Binary>Watershed but with adjustable sensitivity and preview*
+*Watershed segmentation of binary images based on the Euclidian Distance Map, similar to Process>Binary>Watershed but with adjustable sensitivity and preview*

 ## Basics